2020 Belize prison escape: Aftermath

 On 13 October, a group of some 15 to 25 inmates who had witnessed the prison break incited a riot during their morning recreation at circa 9:00 am local time near the Tango 7 Tower, purportedly to take advantage of increased media attention.
 The riot reportedly required physical force to be quelled, resulting in 'several' inmates being injured, and one fatally shot (Stephan Jenkins).
-(Note: Murillo a; Murillo b; Amandala e.
-At least one guard was gravely injured, and one sexually assaulted under threat of being gang raped, during the riot (Murillo a, Murillo b).)
+(Note: Murillo 2021a; Murillo 2022b; Amandala 2021e.
+At least one guard was gravely injured, and one sexually assaulted under threat of being gang raped, during the riot (Murillo 2021a, Murillo 2022b).)

 Investigations into the escape were separately conducted by the Police Department and Kolbe Foundation, with neither finding conclusive evidence of collusion between inmates and guards.
 Kolbe nonetheless found that officers in the solitary confinement section had acted negligently in placing the hostage takers in working positions (with some freedom of movement), despite their being in said section for prison rules violations or for being escape risks, and further found that the hostage takers acted out of fear of the 21-day COVID-19 lockdown scheduled for 13 October.
-(Note: Murillo a; Murillo b.
-COVID-19 lockdowns are thought to have disrupted inmates' access to cannabis and supplementary food routinely brought (or smuggled) in by visitors (Amandala e, Amandala f).
-Prison-provided food rations, in particular, have been described as 'insufficient for a grown man' and 'inhumane' Amandala f.)
+(Note: Murillo 2021a; Murillo 2022b.
+COVID-19 lockdowns are thought to have disrupted inmates' access to cannabis and supplementary food routinely brought (or smuggled) in by visitors (Amandala 2021e, Amandala 2021f).
+Prison-provided food rations, in particular, have been described as 'insufficient for a grown man' and 'inhumane' Amandala 2021f.)
 The negligent officers were disciplined, and the prison 'ramped up security to prevent something of this magnitude from happening again,' including by building an additional watchtower for the solitary confinement section (inaugurated 26 March 2021).

 The mass escape has been deemed the largest such in the country's history.
-(Note: Amandala a; Amandala b; 7 News a; Amandala e.
-And the first mass escape since Kolbe took over Central Prison Murillo b.)
+(Note: Amandala 2020a; Amandala 2020b; 7 News 2020a; Amandala 2021e.
+And the first mass escape since Kolbe took over Central Prison Murillo 2022b.)